berthayes/mfa_for_the_pwned/README.md

 YOU MUST SPECIFY A UNIQUE USER-AGENT STRING IN YOUR CONFIG THIS SCRIPT WILL NOT RUN UNLESS YOU EDIT THE .CFG FILE

 Sorry for yelling.
-The fine folks at haveibeenpwned.com as that you use a unique user-agent string during your API access.
+The fine folks at haveibeenpwned.com ask that you use a unique user-agent string during your API access.
 Please be cool and follow the rule.

 When creating permissions in the Duo Admin panel for this instance of API access, include the following:
   <ul>